 Name Meaning Connection errors Activate this function to monitor every port link event in which the Propagate connection error checkbox is marked.
 Temperature Activate this function to monitor when the temperature exceeds or falls below the specified threshold values.
 External memory removed Activate this function to monitor the presence of an external storage device.
-External memory not in sync with NVM The device monitors synchronization between the device configuration and the configuration stored in the external memory ( ENVM ).
+External memory not in sync with NVM The device monitors synchronization between the device configuration and the configuration stored in the external memory (ENVM).
 Ring redundancy When ring redundancy is present, activate this function to monitor.
-Humidity Activate this function to monitor when the humidity exceeds or falls below the specified threshold values.
 Power supply Activate this function to monitor the power supply.